KapilKhanal/almost.Kapil/content/post/2020-01-19-minnesota-lake-project.md

   preview_only: no
 projects: []
 ---
 ## So you have a good model?
-Want to actually use it?
+Want to make it available to serve the world?
-##### Prototype grade model workflow to Production land workflow
+##### Prototype-grade model workflow to Production land workflow

 Making a good model is awesome.
-It does takes enormous amount of experimentation and research but once we have model, that is an eureka moment.
+It does takes enormous amount of experimentation and research.
+When we have a decent model, that is an eureka moment.

+> Every model wants to go out in the real world and serve its purpose.

 But to actually use the model in production is a whole another pain.
 Recently I have been learning ways to deploy models.
 ![Source:Manning Reactive Machine learning book](/post/2020-01-19-minnesota-lake-project_files/mlsystem.jpg)
 Source: Reactive machine learning book
 #### Model Predictions as WebService